killalau/stock-trace/README.md

 # stock-trace

-Stock-trace is a tool use Yahoo Finance API to qoute the stock price, and save to MongoDB.
+Stock-trace is a tool use Yahoo Finance API to quote the stock price, and save to MongoDB.
 I suggest setuping corn job to crawl data daily or more frequently for analysis purpose.

 ## Prerequisite